 It is very important to understand these crucial differences and aesthetic goals in masculine and feminine faces.
 Most unnatural results come from failing to consider gender or by relying on excessive tension on the skin to achieve lift.
 This does not work and leaves the patient with a distorted face and poor quality, visible scars.

-For more facelift before and after photos click here!
+See more facelift before and after pictures in our photo gallery.

-It is important to do your homework and research when seeing your plastic surgeon.
-Make sure they are board certified in Plastic Surgery by the American Board of Plastic Surgery (ABPS).
-You can check their credentials and status at https://www.abplasticsurgery.org/public/verify-certification/ModDefault.aspx?section=SurgeonSearch.
-Your surgeon should design a procedure that is specific for you and not use the same procedure and technique on all patients – particularly in both men and women.
-After an appropriately customized and performed facelift you will look as good as you feel!
+Your surgeon should design a procedure that is specific for you and not use the same procedure and technique on all patients—particularly in both men and women.
+After an appropriately customized and performed facelift, you will look as good as you feel!

-If you’re ready to look and feel your best, consult with an experienced facial plastic surgeon in Dallas.
+If you’re ready to look and feel your best, consult with an experienced plastic surgeon in Dallas or Frisco, TX.
 You can request a consultation online or call us at (214) 645-3112 (Dallas) or (214) 645-2353 (Frisco) to schedule an appointment.